 Thanks to technological advancements, banking has become simpler, faster and more convenient.
-Online and mobile banking both allow people to check their balances, pay bills, transfer funds, make credit card payments, remotely deposit checks and much more — anytime, anywhere.
+Online and mobile banking both allow people to check their balances, pay bills, transfer funds, make credit card payments, remotely deposit checks and much more — anywhere, anytime.
 Applications and approvals for credit cards are now easier than ever.
 And with ATMs located on virtually every corner and cards accepted by most retailers, debit card purchasing has become second nature.

-Layered security protocol of Nationwide
+Layered security protocol

 Automatic logout.
-If a customer’s online banking session is left idle for a period of time, our system automatically logs them out.
+If a customer’s online banking session is left idle for a period of time, the system automatically logs them out.
 This helps prevent unauthorized users from accessing customers’ accounts if they forget to log out or leave their device unattended.

 Protection from credit and debit card fraud

-Customers want to know that they’re protected from credit and debit card fraud as well as online banking cybercrimes – and for good reason.
+Customers want to know they’re protected from credit and debit card fraud as well as online banking cybercrimes – and for good reason.
 Credit card crime is on the rise, impacting major retailers across the nation and making headlines.
 According to the Javelin Strategy & Research 2015 Data Breach Fraud Impact Report, an estimated 31.8 million U.S. consumers had their credit cards breached in 2014 – more than three times the number affected in 2013.